Rustic Vegan Irish Soda Bread: A Plant-Based Take on Tradition

 Place the bread in the preheated oven and bake for 30-35 minutes, until the crust is golden brown and the bread sounds hollow when tapped on the bottom.
 If you’re unsure, an instant-read thermometer inserted into the center should register around 200°F (93°C).

-Transfer to a wire rack and let cool for at least 30 minutes before slicing.
+Transfer to a wire rack if you have or buy from amazon and let cool for at least 30 minutes before slicing.
 This resting period allows the texture to set properly.

 Pro Tips & Common Mistakes

-After baking countless loaves, I’ve identified several factors that separate good soda bread from great soda bread:
+After baking countless loaves, I’ve identified several factors that separate good Rustic Vegan Irish Soda Bread from great soda bread:

 Variations